escrin/escrin/website/docs/tutorial/first-task.md

 ---
-title: "My First Task"
-description: "A simple example of using Escrin to run secure off-chain tasks."
+description: "Using the Escrin Solidity library to create tasks for off-chain workers to complete."
 image:
     src: /twitter-my-first-task.png
-    alt: It's easy to use smart workers.
+    alt: It is easy to use Escrin Smart Workers.
 ---

+# My First Task

 Escrin allows smart contracts to run secure off-chain computation in bundles of work called _tasks_.
 Tasks are created implicitly by a contract when it provides an incentive for off-chain workers to submit task results.